saucelabs/sauce-school/tools/site/SeleniumJS/Module2_SeleniumJS.md

 Note the top 2 (or 3 depending on your numbers), but focus on the top 1 for now.
 This is the browser you will start using for automation.

-#### Question 4: What are the Risky Bits
+#### Question 4: What are the Risky Bits?

 To round out the strategy, it is also best to think about what things have broken in the application before.
 To answer this question, it's best to check your defect/bug tracker (if you have one) and to ask your team.
 What you end up with may read like a laundry list of browser specific issues or functionality that has been flaky or forgotten about in the past.
 But it's all useful information.

 Be sure to check this list against your automation backlog.
 If something's not there, add it to the bottom of the backlog.
 If it is there, make a note in the backlog item that it has been an issue in the past.

 If the issue has happened numerous times and has the potential to occur again, move the item up in the backlog.
-And if issues keep cropping up that are related to a specific browser, compare this browser to your short list of browsers from question #3.
+And if issues keep cropping up that are related to a specific browser, compare this browser to your short list of browsers from question \#3.
 If it's a browser that's not in your list but it's still important (e.g., a small pocket of influential users), track it on the backlog, but put it at the bottom.

-## Now You are Ready
+### Now You are Ready

 Having answered these questions, you should now have a prioritized backlog of critical business functionality, a short list of browsers to focus on, and an understanding of the risky parts of your application to watch out for.
 With it, you're on the right track — focusing on things that matter for your business and its users.